 On the flip side, though, if you need the mobility of a laptop, whether that’s because you travel frequently for work, or you like to go to coffee shops to work, or even if you work from home and you like to be able to work from anywhere in your house, a laptop will be the better option for you.

-Even if your line of work requires a lot of power from your system, there are high-end laptops out there that will work for you (check out the Best ASUS gaming laptops here.)
+Even if your line of work requires a lot of power from your system, there are high-end laptops out there that will work for you (check out the best RTX 3080 gaming laptops here.)
 Just note, though, that you’re going to pay exponentially more for a high-end laptop than you would for a high-end desktop.

 But, overall, either a laptop or desktop could be the better option for work-related purposes.
 It just depends on whether you’re a stationary worker (home or office) or a mobile worker (travel, coffee shops, around the house, etc.)

 If you’re a student, you will benefit from being able to take your laptop to and from school.
 With a laptop in the classroom (when permitted), you can use it to take notes, bring up your course syllabus, follow along with your teacher’s/professor’s slides, etc.

 A laptop will also allow you to write papers, study, or do research anywhere on your campus.

 And, of course, having a laptop means you can bring all of your notes, papers, work, and research back to your dorm or house with you.
 And, it will all be in one convenient location.

 On the flip side, though, with cloud sharing technology, plenty of available computer labs on campus, professors putting their lectures online, and the increased power of smartphones/tablets, a laptop isn’t absolutely necessary.

 You can take notes in class on your phone (through Google docs, or Microsoft’s Word, or some other cloud sharing program) and access them later on a desktop at home, or on a computer in a computer lab on campus.